hamlet-io/docs/docs/tutorials/create/multi/hello-hamlet.md

 title: Getting Started
 ---
 import Mermaid from '@theme/Mermaid';
+import Admonition from 'react-admonitions';

 The intention of this guide is to give you an understanding of the `hamlet` core concepts and how they can be applied when deploying applications and their supporting infrastructure.

-The guide works through the deployment of [hamlet hello](https://github.com/codeontap/docker-hello), a simple hello world website built using [Flask](https://www.palletsprojects.com/p/flask/) and hosted in a [docker container](https://https://hub.docker.com/repository/docker/`hamlet`/hello).
+The guide works through the deployment of [hamlet hello](https://github.com/codeontap/docker-hello), a simple hello world website built using [Flask](https://www.palletsprojects.com/p/flask/) and hosted in a [docker container](https://hub.docker.com/r/codeontap/hello).
 To host the application we will use [AWS](https://aws.amazon.com/) and this guide will cover deploying the application itself along with the supporting infrastructure required for the app to run

 Let's start with the concepts...